beckettloose/.dotfiles/README.md

 ### Modules

-- bin: Useful scripts and associated data.
+- bin: Useful scripts and associated data
 - git: My gitconfig
 - nvim: My Neovim configuration
 - pulseaudio: Custom pulseaudio config for my Behringer XR-18
 - tmux: My tmux configuration (as a submodule)
+- tpm_fido: TPM-FIDO systemd user unit
 - zsh: My base zsh configuration
-- zsh_debian_only: Zsh config for Debian.
+- zsh_dist_debian: Zsh config for Debian
-- zsh_mac_only: Zsh config for mac OS.
+- zsh_dist_macos: Zsh config for mac OS
-- zsh_mint_only: Zsh config for Linux Mint.
+- zsh_dist_mint: Zsh config for Linux Mint
-- zsh_ubuntu_server_only: Zsh config for Ubuntu Server.
+- zsh_dist_ubuntu_server: Zsh config for Ubuntu Server
-- zsh_wsl_only: Zsh config for WSL.
+- zsh_dist_wsl: Zsh config for WSL

 ### Files

 - clean-env: unstow all modules.
-- install: stow all modules in the STOW_FOLDERS env var.
+- install: stow all modules in the DOTFILES_STOW_FOLDERS env var.
-- debian: stow folders required on debian.
-- macos: stow folders required on mac OS.
-- mint: stow folders required for Linux Mint.
-- ubuntu-server: stow folders required for Ubuntu Server.
-- wsl: stow folders required for WSL.
+- fresh-install: set up a fresh installation and select the module list

-## Usage
+## Usage (To Be Updated...)

 1. Install the requirements (and any bonus utilities)
 2. Make sure the files you wish to stow do not already exist (and if they do exist, rename them before continuing)